ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/animals/consumption.md

 :scale: 100 %
 :align: left

 A visualisation of the "brown-web" resources available for animal consumption.
+Brown boxes represent resource pools available for consumption, while black boxes represent trophic interactions and the pink box represents animal biomass.

 Partially decayed plant biomass is stored in [litter pools](../soil/litter_theory.md#litter-pools), all of which are available to animal